TomasHubelbauer/contenteditable-focus/readme.md

 This is supposed to repro this behavior so I can isolate it and fix it, but so far I've not been able to reproduce.

-The problem occurs in [Paper](https://github.com/tomashubelbauer/paper) so I'll play around with it some more in the future and see if I can repro, fix and then carry the fix over to Paper.

 The workaround I found is to click away from the first content editable div to an area which is not editable and then focus the next div, with this flow, the focus works as expected.